-Although the state government has announced that it will be distributing tabs to 4,59,564 students and 59,176 teachers in state and assisted schools in September, delivery problems are set to push the delivery date further to December.
+Although the state government has announced it will be distributing tabs to 4,59,564 students and 59,176 teachers in state and assisted schools in September, “supply issues” are said to push the delivery date further to December.

 The total of 5,18,740 tabs will cost the government Rs 664 crore and is expected to come with Byju academic content pre-loaded for Class 8, education ministry sources said.

 AP Technology Services has finalized the deal with a private supplier for the Samsung T220 Lite Tablet PC, with delivery schedule scheduled to begin this month.

 In the first phase, the department planned to distribute the tabs in 15 districts on the north coast of Andhra and Rayalaseema by September 30.